AWI grower networks

 AWI has in place a proactive, intensive and committed flystrike prevention program with long term and short term aims.

-The ultimate long-tern aim is to remove the need for mulesing.
-The more immediate or short term aim is to provide methods to replace the practice of traditional mulesing with welfare-improved practices.
+The ultimate long-term aim of the program is to reduce the reliance on mulesing.
+The more immediate or short term aim is to provide methods to replace or refine the practice of traditional mulesing with welfare-improved practices.

 AWI supports all woolgrowers in their choice of best practice animal health and hygiene in flystrike control.

 View or download AWI's latest publications on breech flystrike prevention.

 Presentations from the AWI National Wool Research and Development (R&D) Technical Updates on Breech Flystrike Prevention.

 A historical overview of managing flystrike risk.